Scheduling alliance: FBS college football scheduling alliances

+Division 1 college basketball scheduling alliances

 In NCAA Division 1 men’s and women’s basketball, there are several prominent examples of scheduling alliances currently in place.
 These include the Big Ten-ACC challenge and the Big 12-SEC challenge.
 While these are the most well-known scheduling alliances in college basketball, other scheduling alliances in place include the SEC-American scheduling alliance, in which the 4 SEC teams that do not participate in the SEC-Big 12 challenge(due to the Big 12 only having 10 teams until the year 2023) play against teams from the American Athletic conference instead.